 My backstory

-Growing up in a small farming town in Zimbabwe, I was surrounded by nature, rocks with orange moss, masasa trees bursting into rust and gold each spring, dusty roads and the waterfalls and forests of the Nyanga mountains.
+I'm Tori Robbertze, a designer and artist.
+I grew up in a small farming town in Zimbabwe, surrounded by nature: rocks with orange moss, masasa trees bursting into rust and gold each spring, dusty roads and the waterfalls and forests of the Nyanga mountains.
 I spent my childhood in the garden making dolls out of reeds and leaves.
 For birthdays, my dad gave me watercolours and calligraphy pens.
-Oh how I loved his neat square ink handwriting on his architectural drawings.
+Oh how I loved his neat, square, ink hand-lettering on his architectural drawings.
 My favourite part of watching TV was the adverts and my bedroom walls were covered in magazine clippings.
 When people asked what I wanted to do when I grew up, my go-to answer was: “Something with art.”

 Fast forward 30 years and I’ve worked as a graphic designer for over two decades, besides a five-year detour in China, teaching English.
 I trained formally at DUT and returned in 2019 to research a Master’s in Visual Communication.
 A heartfelt shout-out to my supervisors, Dr Philippa Kethro and Chantelle Warburton, for walking that road with me.